librarysteve/pifighter_ex/README.md

-# pifighter
+# :rocket: pifighter :rocket:

-Lexington Public Library example files for controlling the Adafruit Crickit Hat for Raspberry Pi, using Blynk as an iot service.
+:books: Lexington Public Library :books: example files for controlling the Adafruit Crickit Hat for Raspberry Pi, using Blynk as an iot service.